Yusef-Mostafa/CAD-Visualization/README.md

 # CAD-Visualization
-Use Python to visualize complex 2D and 3D curves and surfaces
+THis is a basic Python program with a GUI to visualize complex 2D and 3D CAD curves and surfaces